-DETROIT — Chrysler is recalling nearly 350,000 older cars and SUVs to fix defective ignition switches that can cause the vehicles to stall.
+DETROIT — About 703,000 Fiat Chrysler SUVs and minivans will have to go back to the shop to fix malfunctioning ignition switches that can cause the vehicles to stall unexpectedly.

 Chrysler also is warning owners to remove everything but the ignition key from their key rings until repairs can be made.
 The switches can slip from the "run" to "off" position on bumpy roads, causing the engines to stall without warning.
 If that happens, it will knock out power steering and brakes, which can cause a crash.

 It can also disable the air bags, according to documents posted Friday by the U.S. National Highway Traffic Safety Administration.

 The recall, which is the second repair for many of the vehicles for the same problem, covers Dodge Journey SUVs as well as Chrysler Town and Country and Dodge Caravan minivans from the 2008 through 2010 model years.

 Chrysler says in the documents that it will replace the faulty switches, but the parts are now being manufactured and won't be available until at least April.
 Until then, the key rings should be cleared because swinging keys can help cause the switches to change position.

 The problem is similar to one that forced General Motors Corp. to recall 2.6 million small cars last year.
 The GM switches caused crashes that killed at least 57 people and injured at least 104 others.
 GM has acknowledged knowing about the problem for a decade but failed to recall the cars until last year.